Skip to content

 GAGTCCGAGCAGAAGAAGAANGG chr21 5 - 46396975 46396998 CAGTCCCAGCAGACGACGGACGG 1X5=1X6=1X2=1X1=1X4=

-The start and end are 0-based open-ended (i.e. 0-based inclusive of the start, but exclusive of the end), and start is always less then end (regardless of the strand).
+The start and end are 0-based open-ended (i.e. 0-based inclusive of the start, but exclusive of the end), and start is always less than end (regardless of the strand).
 The match_region reported will be the sequence from the target file when strand is +, or the reverse complement of the sequence from the target file when strand is -, so that it matches the guide sequence.
 The cigar is always oriented to read left-to-right with the provided guide and match_region sequences.

 Note that this searches for approximate occurrences of the guide sequence itself, and not for reverse-complement binding sites.
 If binding sites are to be found, please reverse-complement the input or output manually.